CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/14-Create-a-master-image-for-AVD.md

    ![ws name.](media/vmimage1.png)

-10. On the **Overview** page, copy **Public IP address** of the virtual machine and paste it in a text editor as we will use it in next step.
+10. On the **Overview** page, copy **Public IP address** of the virtual machine and paste it in a text editor as we will use it in the next step.

     ![ws name.](media/jvm21.png)